History Processors & Context Management¶

 Coming to pydantic-ai

-This feature will be added to pydantic-ai core in late January 2025 (pydantic-ai#3780).
+History processors will be added to pydantic-ai core (pydantic-ai#3780).
 Once available, we will migrate to use the upstream implementation.
 The API will remain compatible.

 Summarization Processor¶